 Generative models provide a joint probability distribution over input data and labels, facilitating the estimation of both P(x|y) and P(y|x), while discriminative models only use the latter model P(y|x).

-DBNs consist of several layers of neural networks, also known as “Boltzmann Machines”.
+DBNs consists of several layers of neural networks, also known as “Boltzmann Machines”.
 Let’s have a look at the figure below.

-We can see that each of the Boltzmann Machine is restricted to a single visible layer and a hidden layer.
+We can see that each of the Boltzmann machines is restricted to a single visible layer and a hidden layer.

 Boltzmann Machines are really special.
 Now you’d be wondering, what makes Boltzmann Machines so special?
 Don’t worry, we’re just going to find out.

 Almost all of the other machines use Stochastic Gradient Descent for the patterns to be learned and optimized but Boltzmann Champ learns patterns without Stochastic Gradient Descent.
 We don’t have typical 1 or 0 type output in Boltzmann Machine but still we get to figure out the patterns.

 Restricted Boltzmann Machines (RBMs) can be considered as a binary version of factor analysis.
 So instead of having many factors, a binary variable will determine the network output.
 The widespread RBNs allows for more efficient training of the generative weights of its hidden units.
 These hidden units are trained to capture higher-order data correlations that are observed in the visible units.

 The generative weights are obtained using an unsupervised greedy layer-by-layer method, enabled by contrastive divergence (Hinton, 2002).
 The RBN training process, known as Gibbs sampling, starts by presenting a vector, v, to the visible units that forward values to the hidden units.
 In the reverse direction, the visible unit inputs are stochastically found to reconstruct the original input.
 Finally, these new visible neuron activations are forwarded so single-step reconstruction of hidden unit activations, h, can be attained.